danielgoldwyn/streamlit-moh-dashboard/README.md

 This project was created as proof of concept of using data provided by the Malaysian Ministry of Health on Covid-19 case numbers

 You can find the live version of this app [here](https://moh-covid.herokuapp.com/)!
+_due to this being a free Heroku account allow for upto 30 seconds for dyno to startup_

 ## Using this code in your local maching